NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 BajaDAS is a data acquisition system tailored for the Highlander Racing team's vehicles.
 It gathers real-time telemetry data, crucial for performance analytics and diagnostics.

+## Important Note

+As of 5/20/24, there is an unresolved bug in the main code that halts the program.
+The program appears to get stuck after GPS setup is ran.
+Further testing is needed on this

 ## Features

 - **9-DOF Sensor**: Gathers acceleration, magnetic field, gyroscope, and temperature data via the `Adafruit_LSM9DS1` sensor.